 The copyright holder has the exclusive rights to do and to authorize any of the following:

 - to reproduce the copyrighted work in copies or phonorecords;

 - to prepare derivative works based upon the copyrighted work;

 - to distribute copies or phonorecords of the copyrighted work to the public by sale or other transfer of ownership, or by rental, lease, or lending;

 - in the case of literary, musical, dramatic, and choreographic works, pantomimes, and motion pictures and other audiovisual works, to perform the copyrighted work publicly;

 - in the case of literary, musical, dramatic, and choreographic works, pantomimes, and pictorial, graphic, or sculptural works, including the individual images of a motion picture or other audiovisual work, to display the copyrighted work publicly; and

 - in the case of sound recordings, to perform the copyrighted work publicly by means of a digital audio transmission.

-Under current US Law copyright starts the moment a work is fixed until 70 years after the death of the author.
-For corporate works the duration of the copyright is 100 years from the date of creation.
-This mean that even works on the internet are protected by copyright.
+Under current U.S. law, copyright starts the moment a work is fixed and lasts until 70 years after the death of the author.
+For corporate works the duration of the copyright is 95 years from publication or 120 years from creation, whichever expires first.